 One of the best severe weather preparation actions is to get professional inspections.
 It’s usually a smart idea to do a walkthrough of your home before a storm hits.
 You can take pictures of valuables and conditions, as documentation.
 After the weather has passed, inspect your plumbing and property again to identify any potential damage.

 If you need help preparing your plumbing before inclement weather, contact us!
-We offer a friendly voice, licensed plumbing technicians, and 24/7 availability.
+We offer a friendly voice and licensed plumbing technicians.